Featured List

 This trading method not only traces resistance and support levels but also makes an effort to decipher how institutional traders will behave over those levels.
 Likewise, ICT traces the subsequent liquidity and gaps left after institutional traders accomplish their goals.

 According to ICT, the market structure is the result of frequent manipulation of the price action that leads to significant movements.
-Institutional traders need to create false expectations to influence retail traders and novices into making trades that can be exploited later by the smart money participants.
+This is true since institutional traders to achieve their goals need to generate false expectations for the rest of the participants like retail traders and novices to induce them to execute trades that can be triggered later by the smart money participants.

 Through this method, manipulators will focus on "stop hunts" trying to induce the rest of the traders to fall into wrong trades through tactics like "false breakouts" of resistance and support levels that later, with the accumulated liquidity in those levels, "buy-side" and "sell-side" will emerge.